Angelica137/MITx600ProblemSet4/README.md

 for problem 3: This function (isValidWord) shouldn't use the function 'updateHand' - you don't want to mutate the hand within this function.
 A really helpful function is `getFrequencyDict` - this helper function is key to the solution to this problem.

 Problem 4: Implement the function calcualteHandlen that returns the number of letters in the current hand.

+Problem 5: Implement the playHand function to allow the user to play out a single hand.